David Graaff’s Armour – Two Legends

 David knew how to set the stage for a point he was about to make, the trait of a good communicator.
 He leaned back in his chair while all of us were on the edge of our seats.
 I have never heard him speak so candidly about his past.

 He was ready to make his second point.
 He spoke thoughtfully.
 “A little bit of struggle never hurt anyone!
 Look at the journey of Mr. Armour.
 Myself and Jacobus working full days as children in butcheries.
-What some people see as a curse can be a blessing.
+What some people see as a curse can be a blessing for others.
 It all depends on how you see it.”
-He then looked at Oscar and myself and said, “The fact that this is a difficult journey is a blessing, guys!”
+He then looked at me and said, “The fact that your dreams of a bacon factory is a difficult journey is a blessing!”

 I will never forget that night.
-His point so equivalently made.
+His point so eloquently made.
 As I have said, our friend has become a man!